-In March 2020, the World Health Organization declared the COVID-19 outbreak to be a global pandemic.
-This contagious outbreak, which has continued to spread, and the related adverse public health developments, including orders to shelter-in-place, travel restrictions and mandated non-essential business closures, have adversely affected workforces, organizations, customers, economies and financial markets globally, leading to an economic downturn and increased market volatility.
+Since March 2020, the world has been, and continues to be, impacted by the COVID-19 pandemic.
+This contagious outbreak, which has continued to spread, and the related adverse public health developments that have occurred at various times since March 2020, including orders to shelter-in-place, travel restrictions and mandated non-essential business closures, have adversely affected workforces, organizations, customers, economies and financial markets globally.
 It has also disrupted the normal operations of many businesses, including ours, and that of our university partners.